 - Value Creation Through Active Management – a discussion around the key role operations can play in driving returns

 - Asset Allocation – panel of CIOs discussing the nuances of asset allocation, tax considerations, and managing risk across a portfolio

 - Real Assets – a discussion on alternative investments with a focus on real estate and infrastructure, including the ways technology is impacting these opportunities

 - Sustainability – a presentation on the investment opportunity that exists in finding solutions to the world’s most pressing needs

 - Credit Investing Case Study – an investment pitch on Spotify covering the opportunity in its credit structure

 The week after WIS ’20, Barron’s published its first ever list of the 100 Most Influential Women in U.S. Finance.
 Three of the women highlighted by the publication were speakers at this year’s conference: Collette Chilton, CIO at Williams College; Kelly Granat, Portfolio Manager at Lone Pine Capital; and Kathleen Murphy, President of Personal Investing at Fidelity Investments.

 Girls Who Invest

-NDIGI and the Mendoza College of Business partnered with the NYC-based organization Girls Who Invest (“GWI”) to further promote women in the investment industry.
-GWI, a summer program, focuses on education, industry outreach, accessibility and career placement.
-GWI’s goal is to create programs to inspire and support young woman to become tomorrow’s investment leaders.
-Gender diversity is simply good for business.
+NDIGI and the Mendoza College of Business partner with the NYC-based organization Girls Who Invest (“GWI”) to offer a Summer Intensive Program on Notre Dame's campus.
+The program focuses on education, industry outreach, accessibility and career placement.